 The Launchpad will recognize your Bitnami credentials and automatically sign you in.
 You may also be prompted to set up your Bitnami password vault by entering an administrative password.
 Enter a hard-to-guess password.

-The Bitnami Vault password offers an additional level of protection against misuse: you'll need to enter it when performing certain operations, such as creating new cloud servers.
-Again, make sure you note it down for future reference.
+The Bitnami Vault password offers an additional level of protection against misuse: you’ll need to enter it when performing certain operations, such as creating new cloud servers.
+Make sure you note it down for future reference.

-You'll be transferred to an authorization page, where you can confirm that the Bitnami Launchpad is authorized to connect to your Microsoft Azure account.
-Select the "Create a Management Certificate for Microsoft Azure" button.
+You’ll be transferred to a subscription setup page, where you can connect the Bitnami Launchpad to your Microsoft Azure account.
+Click the “Connect your account with Azure” button.